Women’s midlife health is at an inflection point.

-More than one billion women are now postmenopausal, but most clinicians receive little training in midlife care
+More than one billion women are now postmenopausal

 Women spend 25% more of their lives in poor health than men

-Introducing InAWH
+About InAWH

 InAWH is a global catalyst working to make evidence-based, cross-disciplinary midlife care the global standard.
 InAWH will meet the rising demand by uniting leading organizations and experts to develop science-based solutions that make credible women’s midlife health knowledge accessible to all.